Home IIT JEE What is a Good NTA Score in JEE Main 2026?

 Make sure you master the important and essential chapters of JEE, Chemistry and Mathematics.
 Solve last year’s JEE key questions and do as many mock tests as you can.
 Reduce your time when it comes to goal-based questions.
 In addition, to mastering JEE’s core program material, you need to focus on strategy and time management.
 Stay calm and confident while maintaining good health.

 Q10.
-What is NTA Score in JEE Mains?
+What is the NTA Score in JEE Mains?

 Ans.
 The NTA score is a positional rank/ percentile score that a candidate has secured in the JEE Main exam.